Please use the menu below to navigate to any article section:

 Post code: 3101

-Located around 5km east of the centre of Melbourne, Kew is a leafy inner suburb that borders the Yarra River.
+Located around 5km east of the center of Melbourne, Kew is a leafy inner suburb that borders the Yarra River and has a median house price of $2.64 million (as of February 2025).

 It used to be a city in its own right, until 1994, when the cities of Kew, Hawthorn, and Camberwell were amalgamated to form the City of Boroondara.

-Kew is considered to be a safe and friendly suburb with plenty of local amenities, including shops, grocery stores, cafes, and restaurants.
-It doesn’t quite have the same energy and activity as inner-city suburbs that are closer to the hustle and bustle of the CBD, which makes it popular with families who wish to be close to the city, whilst also enjoying a more laid back lifestyle.
+Kew is considered to be a safe and friendly Melbourne suburb with plenty of local amenities, including shops, grocery stores, cafes, and restaurants.
+It doesn’t quite have the same energy and activity as inner-city suburbs that are closer to the hustle and bustle of the CBD, but this makes it popular with families who want to be close to the city, but also want a more laid back lifestyle.

 Local schools include Kew Primary School, Sacred Heart Kew Primary School, and Trinity Grammar School, an Anglican day and boarding school for boys.